First Hawaiian, Inc. Appoints - GuruFocus.com

 HONOLULU, Dec.
-14, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. (FHB, Financial), the parent company of First Hawaiian Bank, announced today that it has appointed James M. Moses as Vice Chairman and Chief Financial Officer (CFO) of First Hawaiian, Inc. and First Hawaiian Bank, effective January 3, 2023.
+14, 2022 (GLOBE NEWSWIRE) -- First Hawaiian, Inc. (NASDAQ:FHB), the parent company of First Hawaiian Bank, announced today that it has appointed James M. Moses as Vice Chairman and Chief Financial Officer (CFO) of First Hawaiian, Inc. and First Hawaiian Bank, effective January 3, 2023.

 “Jamie brings more than 20 years of diverse banking experience to the team.
 His track record of driving financial growth in complex organizations makes him a great fit for First Hawaiian.
 We look forward to integrating his expertise into our ongoing initiatives,” said Bob Harrison, First Hawaiian, Inc. Chairman, President and CEO.
 “I want to thank Ralph Mesick for serving as our interim CFO and effectively guiding us through this transition period.”